– Gerhard Steidl, founding director

 In 2016, the architecture studio Atelier ST from Leipzig was awarded the contract for the architecture and general planning of the Kunsthaus Göttingen after an international architectural competition.
 The architects Silvia Schellenberg Thaut and Sebastian Thaut combine tradition and the contemporary in their work.
 Silvia’s concept reflects this in her approach for the Kunsthaus Göttingen: its external appearance transforms regional details and geometries from the context of the Göttingen old town into an independent, modern museum architecture.
 The new building is thus clearly recognizable as an exhibition space integrated into the cityscape of Göttingen.

 Berlin landscape architect Stefan Bernard won the competition for the design of the inner courtyard in 2017.

-The Kunsthaus Göttingen shares its courtyard with the Rote Strasse bookshop and the office of the “Literary Autumn” Festival.
-The courtyard is accessible from three sides and forms a mutual garden of the buildings.
-Not far from the main shopping streets, this creates a green oasis, a place for a casual meeting, lingering, and interaction.
-The previous playground with the sandbox will also return to the courtyard.
-The children can move freely in the bordered garden.
-An additional highlight will be the pavilion with works by the American pop artist Jim Dine.
+One enters the inner courtyard through the foyer.
+Kunsthaus Göttingen shares its garden with the Rote Strasse bookshop and the office of Göttingen’s annual literary festival.
+The courtyard is accessible from three sides and forms a communal garden for the neighboring houses.
+Not far from the main shopping streets, this creates a green oasis, a place for spontaneous meetings, the exchanging of ideas and simply relaxing.
+The former playground with its sandbox will also return to the courtyard; children will be able to play freely in the bordered garden.
+An additional highlight is the pavilion in the courtyard containing works by American artist Jim Dine.

-The Kunsthaus Göttingen will be a unique art space, with a focus on current positions of contemporary international artists from various media.
-As the heart of the art district, it promises a further, valuable revitalization of the Göttingen cultural landscape and is thus the most crucial step in the development of the district.
+Kunsthaus Göttingen will be a unique art space with a focus on the spectrum of international contemporary art in terms of assorted media.
+As the heart of the art district, it promises a further, valuable revitalization of Göttingen’s cultural landscape, and is hence the most crucial step in the development of the art quarter.